slburson/misc-extensions/README.md

 The set of argument types is extensible.
 Thus you can adapt `gmap` to other kinds of data structures over which you would like to iterate.
-For details of how to do this, see `def-gmap-arg-type` in the source file; the predefined types will serve as examples.
+For details of how to do this, see `def-arg-type` in the source file, and study the existing definitions.

 An argument type can explicitly indicate that it supplies more than one argument to the function being mapped.
 That function must have one or more additional